French Polynesia Part 1: Marquesas Islands

 The downside of Taioha'e is the rolliness of the anchorage.
 Without natural reefs, several anchorages in the Marquesas felt unprotected, and Taioha'e was especially so.
 With a big storm in the forecast, we reluctantly left after only a few days.

 From there, we beat up the "angry" coast (the cliffed, windward side of Nuku Hiva) to Baie Anaho on the north side.
 We had heard about Anaho's calm, flat anchorage from multiple sailors.
 They all suggested we tuck into a nook on the west side.
 Unfortunately, too many other sailors had the same plan so we had to anchor outside the nook.
-Ironically, the seas were rollier here than anywhere else we visited in the Marquesas and we tossed and turned for days through the storm.
+Ironically, the seas were rollier here than anywhere else we visited in the Marquesas, and we tossed and turned for days through the storm.

 Despite the weather, we enjoyed some wet paddleboarding and great hiking.
 Anaho Bay is unique as its small village is not connected to any roads.
 To visit the neighboring town of Hatihe'u, locals come and go on a steep trail by horseback and foot (often barefoot, given the prints in the mud).